Grow visibly thicker, fuller hair

 Lifestyle Factors

-Before you panic, know that even the worst habits aren’t going to make your hair totally fall out.
-That said, there are some habits that can influence hair loss or make thinning hair worse.
+Lifestyle behaviors alone aren’t likely to make all your hair fall out.
+But some habits can influence hair loss or worsen thinning hair.

-Lifestyle factors that are associated with hair loss (to some degree) include:
+Lifestyle factors associated with hair loss (to some degree) include:

 • Poor diet